ViktorKugay/viktor-ku-blog/posts/query-string.md

 Unfortunately polyfill and standard atob were distinguished. **js-base64** successfully decoded percent encoded string. **Atob** threw exception after execution on string with non base64 symbols.

 Let's check example.
 The equal sign (**=**) commonly use in base64 string.
-This character have to be percent encoded because it URI reserved character:
+This character have to be percent encoded because it is a URI reserved character:

 ```javascript
 encodeURIComponent('='); // %3D